-The best way to prevent theft is to use so-called cold storage, which means storing your own private key offline.
+The best way to prevent theft is to use so-called cold storage, which means to store your private key offline.
 You can accomplish this with anything from a printed QR code on a sheet of paper representing the private key to an encrypted hardware wallet containing your private key — just don’t lose the private key or the crypto is lost forever!

 #2.
 Ensure Your Devices Are Secure

-Cryptocurrency held in exchanges or online wallets may be susceptible to theft, but at least these service providers take extensive precautions to protect client assets.
-For example, Coinbase stores 98% of customer funds offline in redundant split storage that’s encrypted with AES-256 and distributed geographically in safe deposit boxes and vaults.
+The cryptocurrency held in exchanges or online wallets may be susceptible to theft, but at least these service providers take extensive precautions to protect client’s digital assets.
+For example, Coinbase stores 98% of customer funds offline in redundant split storage that’s encrypted with AES-256 and distributed geographically in safety deposit boxes and vaults.
 These deposits are also ensured in the event of an attack to prevent customer losses.

 If you plan to store cryptocurrencies on your own devices, you should ensure that they’re highly secure to avoid theft.
 The Anti-Phishing Working Group estimated that nearly one-third of computers around the world were infected with malware, which suggests that most computers may not have an appropriate level of security.
 Unlike stolen credit cards, there’s no way for cryptocurrency users to get their funds back if they’re stolen.